tslenter/RS/doc/WAF.rst

    C:\ProgramData\Elastic\Beats\filebeat

-Override the files with the directory with the files within the following URL:
+Override the files within the directory with the files of the following URL:

 .. code-block:: console